Pat-On/JavaScript-Core-3-Coursework-Week1/mandatory/debugging-practice/task.md

 ## Bugs to be fixed

-1. Website loads but nothing works in my javascript
+1. Website loads but nothing works in my javascript fixed
-2. Website loads but nothing happens
+2. Website loads but nothing happens ok fixed
-3. Error in console when you try to add a book
+3. Error in console when you try to add a book fixed
-4. It uses the title name as the author name
+4. It uses the title name as the author name fixed
 5. Delete button is broken
+  fixed
-6. When I add a book that I say I've read - it saves the wrong answer
+6. When I add a book that I say I've read - it saves the wrong answer fixed

+7. Input validation
+  fixed

 I think there are other some other small bugs in my code...but I'm lazy so I can't fix them all.